Same-sex marriage in New Hampshire: Repeal efforts

 In 2010, the General Court considered two repeal proposals, a bill to repeal both the same-sex marriage law and the state's 2007 civil union law and a constitutional amendment to ban same-sex marriage.
 The House defeated both of them on February 17, 2010.

 On October 25, 2011, the House Judiciary Committee voted 11–6 for a bill repealing same-sex marriage and establishing civil unions far more limited than the state's earlier civil unions.
 The new civil unions would not be covered by the state's anti-discrimination law and no one would be required to recognize them as the equivalent of opposite-sex marriages.
 The bill's effect on same-sex marriages already performed in the state was disputed.
-In January 2012, Representative David Bates, the principal sponsor of the legislation, said the bill would be the first legislative repeal of same-sex marriage in the U.S., but Governor John Lynch announced he would veto any repeal of the state's same-sex marriage statute.
+In January 2012, Representative David Bates, the principal sponsor of the legislation, said the bill would be the first legislative repeal of same-sex marriage in the United States, but Governor John Lynch announced he would veto any repeal of the state's same-sex marriage statute.
 New Hampshire Republicans were generally identified with the repeal effort and they controlled the 400-member House by a 3–1 margin.
-The Nashua Telegraph termed the failure of the repeal effort in March 2012 "a shocking setback".
 The House defeated a series of attempts to modify the bill to attract moderate support by providing same-sex couples with an alternative to marriage.
-Bates' own amendment to delay the bill's effective date until March 31 so a non-binding referendum on the issue of same-sex marriage could be held in November failed on a vote of 188–162, with 96 of the chamber's 293 Republicans voting against the referendum.
-Opposing the referendum, Representative Shawn Jasper, then the House Deputy Majority Leader, said: "We are the most representative body in the country, if not the world.
+Bates' own amendment to delay the bill's effective date until March 31 so a non-binding referendum on the issue of same-sex marriage could be held in November failed on a vote of 162–188, with 96 of the chamber's 293 Republicans voting against the referendum.
+Opposing the referendum, Representative Shawn Jasper, the House Deputy Majority Leader, said: "We are the most representative body in the country, if not the world.
 If we feel the need to go to our constituents and ask them a question, we are clearly in trouble."
-On March 21, 2012, the House defeated the bill on a vote of 211 to 116.

-Democrat Maggie Hassan, a supporter of same-sex marriage, ran against the General Court's record and won election as governor in November 2012, and Democrats took control of the House.
+On March 21, 2012, the House defeated the bill on a vote of 116 to 211.
+The Nashua Telegraph termed the failure of the repeal effort "a shocking setback".
+Subsequently, Democrat Maggie Hassan, a supporter of same-sex marriage, won the 2012 gubernatorial election, and Democrats took control of the House.
+Since then, lawmakers have not introduced any bills to repeal same-sex marriage.